Kindle Direct Publishing

-Kindle Direct Publishing is Amazon.com's e-book publishing platform launched in November 2007, concurrently with the first Amazon Kindle device.
+Kindle Direct Publishing (KDP) is Amazon.com's e-book publishing platform launched in November 2007, concurrently with the first Amazon Kindle device.
 Originally called Digital Text Platform, the platform allows authors and publishers to publish their books to the Amazon Kindle Store.

 Authors can upload documents in several formats for delivery via the KDP website and charge between $0.99 and $200.00 for their works.
 KDP accepts books in 44 languages.

 In 2016, Amazon also added a paperback option, and in 2021, a hardback (case laminated) option, both of which use print-on-demand technology.

 History

 Kindle Direct Publishing (KDP) was in open beta testing in late 2007.
-In a December 5, 2009 interview with The New York Times, Amazon CEO Jeff Bezos revealed that Amazon keeps 65% of the revenue from all e-book sales for the Kindle.
+In a December 5, 2009, interview with The New York Times, Amazon CEO Jeff Bezos revealed that Amazon keeps 65% of the revenue from all e-book sales for the Kindle.
 The remaining 35% is split between the author and publisher.
 In 2010, they improved the rate from 35% to 70% to compete with Apple, provided the publisher met certain conditions.

 During 2016, Amazon released four million e-books and 40% of those titles were self-published under KDP.

 In April 2017, Amazon released Kindle Create, an application for converting Word and PDF files into Kindle-compatible files; before this release there were multiple Amazon apps to convert various types of files.

 Total royalties paid out on Amazon KDP were over $260 million in 2018, increasing to over $300 million in 2019.